 Remember the first day of a new job?
-From navigating the new office to learning your coworker’s names and where they sit, it's a day full of overwhelming firsts.
+From navigating the new office to learning your co-workers' names and where they sit, it's a day full of overwhelming firsts.
 Now imagine you work remotely and never have been to the office, but are coming in for a day.
 Would you know where to sit, where resources are located, or who to ask for help?

 If you're the person in charge of managing the first day/in-office experience, you know these situations occur pretty frequently.
 With the increase in remote working, it's more common for these employees to feel left out when they do come into the office.

 Wherever your team works, it's important to support everyone's unique working situation.
 It's best to determine how your equipment helps bring teams together to allow for productivity every day.

 The co-located worker works only from the office and interacts with people face-to-face, with calls and video conferencing with distributed colleagues.
 This person may be a part of a hybrid team, where some employees are co-located and others are remote.

 Remote employees work outside of a traditional office environment.
 They may be location-independent, or they may work full-time from a single location.
 They interact with others through email, video conferencing, and messaging apps.
-(To learn more about remote workers in particular, check out this guide to answer any questions you might have.)
+(To learn more about remote workers, in particular, check out this guide to answer any questions you might have.)

 Hybrid workers are a mix between the two other groups, meaning they spend part of their time working in the office and part of their time working elsewhere.
 Hybrid employees can choose to work however and wherever they're most productive.
-They'll use a combination of face-to-face meetings and video conferencing and messaging tools to communicate with their colleagues.
+They'll use a combination of face-to-face meetings, and video conferencing, and messaging tools to communicate with their colleagues.

 Workplaces should be built to support your employees.
-In order to make workplaces as functional as possible, some companies have shifted to an "open office plan", thinking it will solve all their problems.
-The rise of the open office alongside with remote work has some negative impacts on remote workers.
+To make workplaces as functional as possible, some companies have shifted to an "open office plan", thinking it will solve all their problems.
+The rise of open offices and remote work has some negative impacts on remote workers.